tnyeanderson/heart-sms-backend/docs/getting-started.md

 **HeartSMS is a work in progress.
 It hasn't even been alpha tested yet and should NOT be used in production.
 This guide exists for developer reference and future releases**

+Read this to learn how to deploy a HeartSMS backend to production on your server.
+For hacking around on a development server, see [Contributing to HeartSMS](../CONTRIBUTING.md)

 In this guide, you should be replacing the example URLs, `api.heart.lan` and `web.heart.lan`, with your own api and web URLs.